The best iPads for photo editing, video editing and photography in 2025

 ❌ You want Apple Pencil 2 support: You might assume this supports it, and its cool magnetic charging, from the design.
 But nope: you need the Apple Pencil USB-C or first-gen model here.

 The other major change is the lack of Apple Pencil 2 support.
-Instead, you have to use Apple Pencil v1 (here's our Apple Pencil 1 vs 2 guide), or the new Apple Pencil with USB-C. And choosing between the two Pencil options is not a simple choice; the Pencil v1 feature pressure sensitivity but needs an extra adapter to pair and charge from this iPad; the Pencil with USB-C is easier to charge and connect, but lacks the pressure sensitivity of the Pencil v1.
+Instead, you have to use the Apple Pencil v1 (here's our Apple Pencil 1 vs 2 guide), or the new Apple Pencil USB-C. And choosing between the two Pencil options is not a simple choice; the Pencil v1 features pressure sensitivity but needs an extra adapter to pair and charge from this iPad; the Pencil with USB-C is easier to charge and connect, but lacks the pressure sensitivity of the Pencil v1.

-However, in general use, this feels like a very slick and capable iPad.
+However, in general use, this still feels like a very slick and capable iPad.
 The screen is highly detailed and still generally rich and accurate, and the Apple A14 chip that powers it is very fast.
 Compared to the beastly laptop chips in the Air and Pro tablets, you won't even really notice the difference in light editing or just when using the tablet overall.
-The difference is more about room to grow: we've hit the RAM limit on Apple's lower-end processors by creating large image documents with multiple layers.
-An M1 chip will grow with you in your journey to replace your laptop with your iPad – the A14 chip is very much a companion to a computer for the hardcore work.

 Read our full Apple iPad 10.9-inch (10th Gen, 2022) review